ethanwhite/nescent-sabbatical-proposal/proposal.md

 With the leadership of NESCent over the past decade, evolutionary synthesis has now come to the forefront of synthetic research in biology.
-In addition, it is increasingly recognized that evolution and ecology are inextricably linked, and that even on ecological time scales that evolutionary processes have a strong influence on ecological systems (citations).
-This means that in order to best facilitate synthesis in both evolution and ecology that the Retriever needs to expand to include evolutionary data.
+In addition, it is increasingly recognized that evolution and ecology are inextricably linked.
-It also needs to move beyond helping researchers at the level of the individual dataset and begin facilitating the combination of datasets to automate the process of producing data for synthetic projects as much as possible.
+This means that in order to best facilitate synthesis in both evolution and ecology the Retriever needs to be expanded to include evolutionary data.
-Finally, it needs to be expanded to address the challenge of documenting the provenance of both data and processing the occurs in the formation of synthetic datasets.
+It also needs to move beyond helping researchers at the level of the individual dataset and begin facilitating the combination of datasets to automate the process of producing data for synthetic projects.
 I propose to address these critical needs by addressing three major goals:

 **Goal 1: Incorporate evolutionary, phylogenetic, and taxonomic data into the Retriever**.
-To facilitate evolutionary and eco-evolutionary synthesis I will add an array of evolutionary data to the Retriever including phylogenetic, taxonomic, and trait data as well as other useful data identified through interactions with individuals visiting or in residence at NESCent.
+I will add an array of evolutionary data to the Retriever including phylogenetic, taxonomic, and trait data as well as other useful data identified through interactions with individuals visiting or in residence at NESCent.
 Whenever possible this work will utilize existing informatics resources to avoid duplication of effort.